Table of Contents

 Side Effects of Preventive Vaccinations

-Regardless of the vaccine used, as a result of the immunological response of the vaccine unpleasant but harmless vaccination reactions can occur which typically develop within the first three days after vaccination.
-Frequently occurring complaints are local inflammatory reactions (redness, swelling, pain) in the area of the stitch channel.
-More rarely, there is a fever, muscle and joint pain, fatigue and/or flu-like symptoms.
+Regardless of the vaccine used, as a result of the immunological response of the vaccine, unpleasant but harmless vaccination reactions can occur which typically develop within the 1st 3 days after vaccination.
+Frequently occurring complaints are local inflammatory reactions (redness, swelling, and pain) in the area of injection.
+More rarely, there is a fever, muscle and joint pain, fatigue, and/or flu-like symptoms.

-A diminished form of the disease (e.g. vaccination measles, arthralgia in rubella vaccination) is also possible in live vaccinations.
+A diminished form of the disease (e.g., vaccination measles and arthralgia in rubella vaccination) is also possible in live vaccinations.

 Vaccine complications are vaccine-specific side effects that go beyond the normal and expected vaccination reactions.
 Their probability of occurrence is very low; data are often based on individual case reports.
 Regarding the doctor’s duty to inform the patient, however, they are significant.

-- Fever cramps in infants (DPT combination vaccination, measles, mumps, meningococci, pertussis, pneumococcal conjugate vaccine, rubella)
+- Fever cramps in infants (diphtheria, pertussis, and tetanus (DPT) combination vaccination, measles, mumps, meningococci, pertussis, pneumococcal conjugate vaccine, rubella)

-- Guillain-Barré syndrome (FSME, Haemophilus influenzae b, tetanus)
+- Guillain-Barré syndrome (FrühSommer-MeningoEnzephalitis (FSME), H. influenzae b, and tetanus)